mjs513/Librealsense-Wiki/Projection-in-RealSense-SDK-2.0.md

   * If a device fails to determine the depth of a given image pixel, a value of zero will be stored in the depth image.
 This is a reasonable sentinel for "no depth" because all pixels with a depth of zero would correspond to the same physical location, the location of the imager itself.
   * The default scale of an SR300 device is 1/32th of a millimeter, allowing for a maximum expressive range of two meters.
 However, the scale is encoded into the camera's calibration information, potentially allowing for long-range models to use a different scaling factor.
   * The default scale of a D400 device is one millimeter, allowing for a maximum expressive range of ~65 meters.
-The depth scale can be modified by calling `rs2_set_option(...)` with `RS2_OPTION_DEPTH_UNITS`, which specifies the number of micrometers per one increment of depth.
-1000 would indicate millimeter scale, 10000 would indicate centimeter scale, while 31 would roughly approximate the SR300's 1/32th of a millimeter scale.
+The depth scale can be modified by calling `rs2_set_option(...)` with `RS2_OPTION_DEPTH_UNITS`, which specifies the number of meters per one increment of depth.
+0.001 would indicate millimeter scale, while 0.01 would indicate centimeter scale.

 ## Processing Blocks Helpers